l7mp/stunner/doc/WHY.md

 The *Kubernetes dataplane teems with NATs*.
-This is not a big deal for the usual HTTP/TCP web protocols Kubernetes was designed for, since an HTTP/TCP session contains an HTTP header that fully describes it, hence the HTTP client and the web server does not need to rely on the IP 5-tuple to identify a session.
+This is not a big deal for the usual HTTP/TCP web protocols Kubernetes was designed for, since an HTTP/TCP session contains an HTTP header that fully describes it and the underlying TCP transport connection is usually maintained in a connection tracking table in the NATs, hence the HTTP/TCP session once routed to a server will remain there and the server does not need to rely on the IP 5-tuple to re-identify the client per each packet (and vice versa).

 This is not the case with the prominent WebRTC media protocol encapsulation though, RTP over UDP.
 RTP does not have anything remotely similar to an HTTP header.
 To make things worse, the underlying UDP transport connections are usually *not* backed by a connection-tracking table in the NATs, so there is a good chance that subsequent packets will not even hit the same media server pod (e.g., if there is a parallel scale-out/scale-in event).
 Consequently, the only "semi-stable" connection identifier WebRTC clients and servers can rely on is the IP 5-tuple, but when this is subject to change, e.g., due to a NAT in the datapath, then WebRTC media connections break.
 Due to reasons which are mostly historical at this point, *UDP/RTP connections cannot survive not even a single NAT step*, let along the 2-3 rounds of NATs a packet regularly undergoes in the Kubernetes dataplane.

 ## The state-of-the-art